netzero-labs/netzero-labs/docs/tesla/Automation.md

 3. **Can I combine more complicated rules, e.g. time AND Powerwall state of charge?**

    Not currently, although that's on the roadmap.

-## Questions or Issues
-You can submit issues or post questions here: [Netzero Issues](https://github.com/netzero-labs/netzero/issues).